 - The Delivery Charge covers the cost of delivering electricity from the generator to Toronto Hydro, and then to your home or business.
 This includes the costs to build and maintain the transmission and distribution lines, towers and poles and to operate provincial and local electricity systems.

 - The Regulatory charge reflects the cost of administering the wholesale electricity system and maintaining the reliability of the provincial grid.
 Toronto Hydro does not charge a markup on this cost; it is paid directly to the Independent Electricity System Operator.

 - 10: Ontario Electricity Rebate

-- This graph displays a comparison of the electricity use from your current billing period to your previous billing period, broken down by Time-of-Use periods.
+- This graph displays a comparison of the electricity use from your current billing period to your previous billing period, broken down by TOU periods.
 This graph allows you to compare your usage behaviour.
-If you're paying Time-of-Use rates, you can sign up to view your electricity usage online.
+If you're paying TOU rates, you can sign up to view your electricity usage online.

 - 12: Important message

-- Remember to check this message box on each bill for important information that might affect your bill.
+- Remember to check this message box each month for important information that might affect your bill.

 - Your meter reading period indicates the start and end date of when your electricity usage data (kWh) was captured for billing.
 This is done in approximately 30-day cycles.
 You can tell the length of your billing cycle by reviewing the value in the "number of days" column.
 This indicates how many days are within your Meter Reading Period.

 - 14: Read type